-The MonoGame 3.8 release marks some big changes in how we build and distribute.
+The MonoGame 3.8.1 release marks some big changes since 3.8.0 in how we build and distribute.

 Refer to the Changelog for a more complete list of changes.

-We now support .NET Core in addition to .NET 4.5 target frameworks.
-This brings us up to date with the latest improvements in the .NET ecosystem and allow for exciting new features like .NET Core Runtime and much easier distribution of your games for Windows, macOS and Linux.
+We now support .NET 6 exclusively.
+This brings us up to date with the latest improvements in the .NET ecosystem and allows for exciting new features like .NET NativeAOT Runtime and much easier distribution of your games for Windows, macOS and Linux.

 Visual Studio 2022 extension